Gene Weingarten: 1972–1990: Early work

-The Washington Post
+1990–2019: starting at The Washington Post

 In 1990, Weingarten was hired by The Washington Post.

-Weingarten wrote "Below the Beltway," a weekly humor column for The Washington Post that was nationally syndicated.
+Weingarten wrote Below the Beltway, a weekly humor column for The Washington Post that was nationally syndicated, until 2021.
 Illustrator Eric Shansby contributed drawings to the column, which has been a long-term collaboration over 10 years.
+In 2007, for one of these columns, he humorously enhanced his Wikipedia entry until he was caught and the edits were reverted.

+Weingarten hosted a popular Washington Post online chat called Chatological Humor, formerly known as "Tuesdays with Moron."
+Common topics in his online chat include the art of comic strips, analysis of humor, politics, philosophy, medicine, and gender differences.
+Many of his columns addressing gender differences have been written in a he-said, she-said style in collaboration with humorist Gina Barreca, his co-author for I'm with Stupid.
+It was during one of these chats he coined the phrase "Marrying Irving."

-Weingarten created and, until 2003, edited The Style Invitational humor contest for The Washington Post.
+Starting in 1993, Weingarten created and edited the Style Invitational humor contest for The Washington Post.
 As part of the contest, he often hid his connection to the Invitational, using the pseudonym "The Czar."
-However, Weingarten admitted responsibility in 1999, writing, "I run a reader-participation contest every Sunday in The Post.
+However, Weingarten admitted responsibility in 1999 and 2001, writing, "I run a reader-participation contest every Sunday in The Post.
 It is called The Style Invitational."
-He claimed credit again in 2001, acknowledging that he was editor of The Style Invitational.
+He stopped editing the contest in 2003, handing it off to editor Pat Myers.

 In 2005, one of Weingarten's in-house critiques was leaked online, where he said The Post was suffering a failure of imagination.
 Selected passages were later re-posted on his column.

-Weingarten hosted a popular Washington Post online chat called "Chatological Humor," formerly known as "Tuesdays with Moron."
-Common topics in his online chat include the art of comic strips, analysis of humor, politics, philosophy, medicine, and gender differences.
-Many of his columns addressing gender differences have been written in a he-said, she-said style in collaboration with humorist Gina Barreca, his co-author for I'm with Stupid.
-It was during one of these chats he coined the phrase "Marrying Irving.".
-His last chat at the Post was November 3, 2020, where he revealed that Chatalogical Humor had been cancelled, partially or wholly due to his public criticism of the Post's rollout of their new online chat software the previous week.

-In 2007, for one of his "Below the Beltway" columns, he humorously enhanced his Wikipedia entry until he was caught and the edits reverted.

 In his live online chat on June 22, 2009, Weingarten disclosed that he had accepted a buyout offer from The Washington Post, which meant he was retiring as a longer-form feature writer.
-The frequency of his online chat was reduced from weekly to monthly, although he provides weekly updates.
-His column will continue under a contract with The Post but he will no longer contribute feature-length articles.
+The frequency of his online chat was reduced from weekly to monthly.
+His column continued under a contract with The Post, but he stopped contributing feature-length articles.
 As of 2011, he was semi-retired from the paper, working on other projects.